keu/docs/astro/view-clusters.md

 Use the Cloud UI to get an overview of your Organization's clusters and retrieve cluster information that may be required by Astronomer support.

-Some cluster changes can be made only by Astronomer.
+Some cluster changes can be made only by Astronomer support.
 See [Request a cluster change](modify-cluster.md).

 ## View all clusters

-In the Cloud UI, click the **Clusters** tab to view information about the clusters in your Organization.
+In the Cloud UI, click **Clusters** to view information about the clusters in your Organization.
 The following table provides descriptions for each cluster value.

 | Value              | Description                                                                                                                 |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------- |